Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Appendix

-\end{small} \end{lemma1} \begin{proof} Let $OPT$ is the union of $CS_k$ and $S_Q$, i.e., $OPT = CS_k \cup S_Q$, $|OPT|$ denotes the number of elements in $OPT$.
+\end{small} \end{lemma1} \begin{proof} Let $OPT$ be the union of $CS_k$ and $S_Q$, i.e., $OPT = CS_k \cup S_Q$, and $|OPT|$ denote the number of elements in $OPT$.
 Thus, at the start of iteration $i$, the number of elements covered in $OPT$ but not in $C_{i-1}$ is \begin{small}